 ACCOUNTG 598 – Valuation and Fundamental Analysis

 This course focuses on the valuation of equity securities using fundamental analysis.
 The course material augments and extends the basic material in Financial Statement Analysis (ACCOUNTG 597) to the specific and complex setting of valuing equity securities.
 The tools covered in this course consist of valuation models (i.e., discounted dividend, cash flow (weighted average and adjusted present value methods), abnormal earnings and economic profit) as well as multiples approaches.
 The course emphasizes the role of financial statement data in equity valuation, using advanced problems and cases developed around actual financial statements.
 In addition to viewing equity valuation from a fundamentals perspective, we will cover selected technical strategies, including momentum-based trading rules.
-The course assumes a basic understanding of introductory financial accounting and introductory corporate finance/investments.
-Although not required, some basic understanding of financial statement analysis (ACCOUNTG 597) is helpful.
-The topics covered in the class are intended to complement related elective courses in accounting (such as financial statement analysis) and in finance (such as corporate restructuring).

-ACCOUNTG 599 – Taxation and Global Management Decisions (SEE FAQ VIDEO HERE)
+ACCOUNTG 601 – Taxation and Global Management Decisions (SEE FAQ VIDEO HERE)

-The objective of this course is to develop a framework for understanding how taxes affect business decisions.
-Part of being financially savvy is having a basic understanding of how taxation affects business decisions that companies typically face: forming the business and raising capital, operating the business, compensating employees, financing new projects, expanding through acquisition, divesting lines of business, and expanding internationally.
-Taxes have a direct impact on cash flow and often divert 30% to 40% of a firm’s pretax cash flow to the government.
-Taxes are everywhere and are an essential part of the global business environment.
 Throughout the course, we will link the tax strategies that we learn with concepts from corporate finance, financial accounting, business law, and economics.
 We will make extensive use of real transactions to illustrate the impact of the tax structures on earnings and cash flows.
 Understanding how tax rules work and how they interact with other relevant factors places students at a distinct advantage in the marketplace.
 This course is particularly useful to those interested in a career in general management (e.g., executive in a large company, entrepreneur, or owner of a family business) or financial intermediation (e.g., financial analyst, venture capitalist, consultant, or investment banker).
-Although significant time will be dedicated to learning important tax “rules” this is NOT a rules-oriented class.
-Instead the course takes the perspective that taxes are one additional set of constraints which should be considered in global business decisions.

 The Duke MBA-Global Executive

-ACCOUNTG 590C – Financial Accounting
+ACCOUNTG 590G – Financial Accounting

-ACCOUNTG 591C – Managerial Accounting
+ACCOUNTG 591G – Managerial Accounting

-ACCOUNTG 598C – Valuation and Fundamental Analysis
+ACCOUNTG 598E – Valuation and Fundamental Analysis

 This course emphasizes the role of financial statement information in equity valuation, using cases developed from (real) financial statements.
 The course is intended to provide students with a strong theoretical and applied understanding of the equity valuation and stock selection approaches used by financial managers, investment professionals, securities analysts, and portfolio managers.
 The approaches covered include relative valuation (price-multiples) and discounted payment models (such as free cash flows and residual income).
 The course focuses on the implementation of these models using information reported in the financial statements and notes thereto.